 What’s better than one tank?
 Two tanks!
 (Well, depending on the situation of course!)
 Sidemount diving has gained a lot of popularity in recent years.

-Although mainly used in technical and cave-diving, this configuration of having tanks which hang by your sides offers more flexibility and better streamlining options.
+Although mainly used in technical and cave-diving, this configuration of having tanks that hang by your sides offers more flexibility and better streamlining options.
 Cave divers use it as it allows them to have the ability to penetrate narrower spaces and there’s the obvious advantage of having a second tank of air too.

 But it can also be used in the ocean, where sidemount setups can benefit divers with back problems.
 Others find it also supports buoyancy control and is more efficient too!

-This course includes various topics such as equipment configuration and setup, trim, buoyancy and propulsion, gas management, advantages and potential problems.
+This course includes various topics such as equipment configuration and setup, trim, buoyancy and propulsion, gas management, advantages, and potential problems.

 Book Your PADI Specialty Courses

 No matter which of the many PADI Specialty Courses you fancy, you can incorporate the training into your diving adventures in the Riviera Maya with DivePoint.
+Why not try the cenotes, heading over to Cozumel, or even getting up close with the bull sharks?